jaluebbe/HeightMap/README.md

 If you hold down shift and drag a rectangle on the map, A search for minimum and maximum elevation will be perfomed within the selected area.
 The map at http://127.0.0.1:8000/gps is using the position data of your mobile device.
 Documentation of the API is available at http://127.0.0.1:8000/docs (you can try out the API) and http://127.0.0.1:8000/redoc (more information but less interactive).

+## Acknowledgements

+Thanks to Andrea Y. Niemeyer for providing the marker icon.